 Our Best Entry-Level DSLR Camera Pick

-Surprisingly, our best pick would be Nikon D3400 DSLR camera.
-Not only that it’s dirt cheap, but offer some amazing performance for the price.
+Surprisingly, our best pick would be the Nikon D3400 DSLR camera.
+Not only that it’s dirt cheap, but it offers some amazing performance for the price.
 One feature that immediately made my day is video recording at 60fps.
-With its amazing battery life and huge 24.2MP sensor, I think this is the best entry-level DSLR camera in 2019.
+With its amazing battery life and huge 24.2MP sensor, I think this is the best entry-level DSLR camera in 2020.

 If you came all the way here, you’ve probably made your pick and maybe ordered your DSLR camera.
 In that case, I’m glad this article helped you, as buying a great DSLR camera isn’t all that simple.
 Given the price of these bad boys, you can’t just go around and give your cash for products that aren’t worth the price.